quii/learn-go-with-tests/why.md

 So why are we so bad at it?
 How many projects do you hear about that outright fail?
 Or become "legacy" and have to be entirely re-written (and the re-writes often fail too!)

 How does a software system "fail" anyway?
-Cant it just be changed until it's correct?
+Can't it just be changed until it's correct?
 That's what we're promised!

-In 1974, a long time before I was born a clever software engineer called Manny Lehman described
+In 1974, a long time before I was born, a clever software engineer called Manny Lehman described

 ## The Law of Continuous Change